fadams/local-step-functions/asl-workflow-engine/documentation/initial_design_choices.md

 The `$$.State.Name` (i.e. the **current state**) field must contain either a state name valid in the ASL state machine being referred to in ASL, or null, or an empty string or be undefined.
 In the case of null or empty string or undefined it shall be assumed that the state transition will be to the ASL [StartAt](https://states-language.net/spec.html#toplevelfields) state.

-The (otional) `$$.StateMachine.Definition` field contains a complete ASL state machine definition as defined in the [Amazon States Language Specification](https://states-language.net/spec.html).
+The (optional) `$$.StateMachine.Definition` field contains a complete ASL state machine definition as defined in the [Amazon States Language Specification](https://states-language.net/spec.html).
 Note that the `$$.StateMachine.Definition` path is an optional extension provided by this implementation and is not found in the context object of the *official* Amazon AWS Step Functions implementation.

 **Important Note** passing the Definition by value as described in the previous paragraph was used during the initial development of the ASL Workflow Engine whilst the REST API did not exist.
 Using the REST API and SDKs is now the preferred approach and support for passing the State Machine Definition by value in the context might well be deprecated.